-Since 9/11, however, Americans have grappled with the best way in which to handle things when nineteen Muslim men, powered by money from Saudis, Iranians, and Iraqis, hijack four planes and kill 2,996 people.
+Since 9/11, however, Americans have grappled with the best way in which to handle things when nineteen Muslim men, acting according to the strict dictates powered by money from Saudis, Iranians, and Iraqis, hijack four planes and kill 2,996 people.
 Actual events have proved that, in the post-modern world, our nation had no template to define our emotional response following 9/11.
 We had a vacuum.

 The one thing you can say with certainty about America today is that, when there is a vacuum, politics will fill it.
 Following a short frenzy of national mourning, the nation divided itself into two oppositional viewpoints with regard to what 9/11 means.
 The Left (of course) took refuge in a Walt Kelly worldview: “We have met the enemy and he is us.”

-For 16 years now, the schism that set in soon after 9/11 has dominated American political discourse.
+For 17 years now, and with increasing frenzy now that Trump is in the White House, the schism that set in soon after 9/11 has dominated American political discourse.
 The details may vary, but from the Left, especially on America’s college campuses, the tone is unchanging.
 Americans are bullies.
 We’ve bullied the Muslims so much over the past few decades, it was inevitable that they, prodded beyond bearing, turned on us.
 And while it’s sad that 2,996 non-combatants (mothers, fathers, sisters, brothers, sons, daughters) had to die, that’s what happens when you give your allegiance to — and, worse, make your money from — a system that is inherently parasitical.

 That’s the Leftist view.
 There are, thankfully, other voices in America.
 Those of us who reject the Leftist paradigm see ourselves neither as evil-doers nor as victims (although we were victimized by evil).
 We are warriors.
 George Bush understood that when he addressed the Emergency Rescue Workers the site of the World Trade Center:

-That’s also what George Bush understood when he took America to war.
+That’s also what George Bush understood when he took America to war in Afghanistan, which had sheltered the killers and their brothers-in-arms.
 When we are attacked, we fight back.
 And when we are attacked by a shadowy organization that takes succor from various Islamic tyrannies around the world, we challenge those tyrannies.
 It’s not pretty, it’s not surgically neat, it’s not politically correct, but it is necessary.
 We mourn our dead and then we hunt down their killers.
 We have met the warrior and he is us.

 All of which brings me to Rick Rescorla, a warrior among warriors, not just on 9/11, but throughout his entire life, a life devoted to racing towards the battlefield to fight against those who would deny people their unalienable rights to life, liberty, and the pursuit of happiness.
 Although born and raised in England, Rick was and is the essence of America.